javanto/jquery-fileinput/README.md

 You can't style HTML file inputs.
 They'll always look fugly.

 ## The Solution
 JavaScript magic!
-Wrapping the file input on a div, appending another element to provide the visuals and then making the original input invisible.
-Kinda, like described [here](http://www.viget.com/inspire/custom-file-inputs-with-a-bit-of-jquery/).
+Wrapping the file input on a div, adding the replacement element to provide the visuals and then making the original input invisible.
+The clicks to the replacement element are propagated to the original input.
 ### Let Me Show You How

     ...